Notifications#

 TCP/IP cameras are not discovered.
 You will not receive any found or removed notifications from TCP/IP cameras.

-Camera Events
+Camera Events#

 The CameraEvent

-class of events, signifies changes originating in camera.
-For example, if the CameraSDK receives an image.
+category of notifications reflects events in a connected (and opened) camera.
+For example, if the camera delivers an image to the SDK host.
 This can be seen in the example below:

-listener.EnableNotification(camera, P1::CameraSdk::CameraEventId::kCameraEventImageReady);
+listener.EnableNotification(camera, P1::CameraSdk::EventType::CameraImageReady);

 listener.EnableNotification(camera, CameraEventId.ImageReady);

-Image Receiving
+Image Receiving#

 event is received.
-At rate-limited intervals the SDK will provide the TransferProgress
+At rate-limited intervals, the SDK will provide the TransferProgress

-event, until the entire image is present in SDK memory.
+event until the entire image is present in SDK memory.
 Then ImageReady

 The Disconnected

-event after you call Close
+event after calling Close

-The LiveView related camera events will indicate when LiveView is started or stopped.
+The LiveView-related camera events will indicate when LiveView is started or stopped.
 Also, the NewLiveViewImage

-Property Lifetime
+Property Lifetime#

-Property Events
+Property Events#

 A PropertyEvent